Cystic Fibrosis Explained: Causes, Symptoms, Diagnosis, Treatment, Complications, and What’s New in Research and Care

 Treatment

 The treatment of CF should be multidisciplinary and holistic to ensure a better quality of life.
+A coordinated care team including pulmonologists, nutritionists, physiotherapists, and social workers is essential in managing this lifelong condition.
 Adolescents require direction, education, and support as they transition to adulthood and become responsible for themselves.
 Adults also require support as they deal with life’s activities and deteriorating health.

 CF patients need to be immunized.
 This will help prevent the emergence of some respiratory infections that can be life-threatening to them.
 They should be immunized against infections like Pertussis, Haemophilus influenzae, influenza, pneumococcus, measles, varicella, and COVID-19.